 Russell Wilson throws 2 TD passes, Justin Herbert injured as Broncos cruise past Chargers 24-7

-Russell Wilson threw two touchdown passes and the Denver Broncos beat the Chargers 24-7 Sunday after Los Angeles lost quarterback Justin Herbert due to a finger injury in the first half.
+Russell Wilson and the Denver Broncos put themselves back in the AFC playoff race Sunday with a 24-7 victory over the Los Angeles Chargers, whose season continues to go further off the rails after quarterback Justin Herbert broke a finger in the first half.

-Wilson completed 21 of 33 for 224 yards, including a 46-yard touchdown to Courtland Sutton in the third quarter for Denver (7-6), which has won six of its last seven.
+Wilson completed 21 of 33 passes for 224 yards for two touchdowns, including a 46-yard TD to Courtland Sutton in the third quarter.

-It was the Broncos' first road victory against an AFC West foe since beating the Chargers on Oct.
-6, 2019.
+Denver has won six of seven, and the Broncos are one of six teams in the AFC at 7-6 and fighting for one of the last two playoff spots.
+They are on the outside due to a 4-5 conference record, but three of their final four games are against AFC opponents.

+"We're in a horse race.
+We're three quarters the way through and we have to finish last quarter strong," Wilson said after the Broncos snapped an 11-game road losing streak against AFC West foes.

 Easton Stick completed 13 of 24 passes for 179 yards in Herbert's place.
 He had played two NFL snaps in five seasons with Los Angeles before replacing the Bolts' franchise quarterback with 1:52 remaining in the second quarter.
 His best throw was a 57-yard strike to Quentin Johnston during the fourth quarter.
 Four plays later, Austin Ekeler put Los Angeles on the board with a 4-yard TD.